strapi/strapi/CONTRIBUTING.md

 ### Repository Organization

-We chose to use a monorepo design using [Yarn Workspaces](https://yarnpkg.com/en/docs/workspaces) in the way [React](https://github.com/facebook/react/tree/master/packages) or [Babel](https://github.com/babel/babel/tree/master/packages) does.
+We chose to use a monorepo design using [Yarn Workspaces](https://yarnpkg.com/en/docs/workspaces) in the way [React](https://github.com/facebook/react/tree/main/packages) or [Babel](https://github.com/babel/babel/tree/main/packages) does.
 This allows us to maintain the whole ecosystem keep it up-to-date and consistent.

-We do our best to keep the master branch as clean as possible, with tests passing at all times.
-However, the master branch can move faster than the release cycle.
+We do our best to keep the main branch as clean as possible, with tests passing at all times.
+However, the main branch can move faster than the release cycle.
 Therefore check the [releases on npm](https://www.npmjs.com/package/@strapi/strapi) so that you are always up-to-date with the latest stable version.

 ### Reporting an issue